ethereum/execution-apis/src/engine/specification.md

 ## Message ordering

 Consensus Layer client software **MUST** utilize JSON-RPC request IDs that are strictly increasing.

-Execution Layer client software **MUST** execute calls strictly in the order of request IDs to avoid degenerate race conditions.
+Request IDs assigned to `engine_forkchoiceUpdated` method calls **MUST** respect the order of the corresponding fork choice update events occurring in the system.

+Execution Layer client software **MUST NOT** process `engine_forkchoiceUpdated` method call if its JSON-RPC request ID is lower than the ID assigned to the previous call of this method.

 ## Load-balancing and advanced configurations